seejohnrun/prelude/README.md

 # Prelude

+## Installation

+Prelude is available on RubyGems as `prelude-batch-loader`.

 ## Why?

 A lot of times you write code in a view that leads to an `n+1`, like: